 The word LASER stands for light amplification by stimulated emission of radiation.

 Lasers emit a beam of intense light.
 That light converts to heat, which then damages the pigmented tissue or hair follicle along with the hair bulb.
 Only hairs in the active growth stage are targeted by laser, one of the many reasons why multiple sessions are required and why other methods of hair removal – waxing, tweezing, plucking, depilatories, epilating, etc. – are strongly discouraged throughout the course of treatment.

 The contrast between the color of the skin and the color of the pigment in the hair follicle is what the laser targets as its bullseye, known as a chromophore.

-Historically, LHR has been a gamble on darker skin types because devices have lacked the sophistication to distinguish between the pigment of the hair and the pigment of the skin.
+Historically, laser hair removal for dark skin has been a gamble because devices have lacked the sophistication to distinguish between the pigment of the hair and the pigment of the skin.
 The skin’s surface is much shallower than the hair follicle and bulb, posing the risk of discoloration, blisters, severe burns, and permanent scarring.

 What advancements have laser devices undergone to make hair removal safer and more precise for a wider range of skin tones?
 The launch of two newer types of lasers: the Nd:YAG and the diode.

 The Nd:YAG, or, as those of us in the industry call it, the YAG, continues to grow in popularity.
 The wavelength, or distance between one peak or crest of a wave of light and the next corresponding peak or crest, is longer and goes deeper into the skin.
 In doing so, it bypasses the epidermis or melanin of the skin altogether and goes straight to the hair follicle, making it an ideal treatment for darker skin tones.